Australia retail sales jump in March - preliminary data

 SYDNEY, April 21 (Reuters) - Australian retail sales surpassed expectations in March as soaring house prices boosted consumer confidence while the re-opening of state borders allowed cashed-up households to splurge on travel again.

-Sales rose 1.4% in March, from February, outpacing market forecasts for a 1% gain, preliminary data from the Australian Bureau of Statistics (ABS) showed on Wednesday.
+Sales rose 1.4% in March from February, outpacing forecasts for a 1% gain, preliminary data from the Australian Bureau of Statistics (ABS) showed on Wednesday.

 The ABS will release the final estimate for February sales on May 10.